SuthrasPraramba/Dishapradarsan/Readme.md

 ## Interface Overview

-- **Title Bar**: Displays the application name "दिशाप्रदर्शन" with custom minimize and close buttons.
+- **Title Bar**: Displays the application name "Dishapradarsan" with custom minimize and close buttons.
 - **Path Input**: Allows you to input or browse for the directory whose structure you want to visualize.
 - **Ignore Directories**: Input or browse for subdirectories you wish to exclude from the structure.
 - **Output Area**: A scrollable text area where the directory structure is displayed.